EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 relevant to the needs of modern travelers.

-The value proposition of TripTracker is straightforward and **easy to communicate**: it helps users find walking itineraries around interesting spots in a city, while enabling them to share their experiences with friends.
+The value proposition of TripTracker is straightforward and **easy to communicate**: it helps users find walking itineraries around the captivating areas of a city, while enabling them to share their experiences with friends.

-Modern travelers seek a convenient, all-in-one solution that combines navigation, discovery of points of interest, and social sharing.
+Besides the navigation, modern travelers seek a convenient, all-in-one solution that combines discovery of points of interest and social sharing.
 They prefer a mobile application that can be accessed on the go, without the need for multiple platforms or physical guides.

-TripTracker's value proposition is thus **defensible** because it combines many unique features into one platform and no competitor offers the same combination of functionalities.
+TripTracker's value proposition is thus **defensible** because it merges many unique features into one platform and no competitor offers the same combination of functionalities.
 While other applications may provide navigation or points of interest, or social sharing, TripTracker integrates all these features seamlessly, in a unique and easy-to-use application.